-The island became the site of the first permanent European settlement in the Americas; and the oldest continuously inhabited city (Santo Domingo) and the first seat of the Spanish colonial rule in the “New World”.
-After more than three hundred years of Spanish rule the Dominican people declared independence in November 1821.
-During the colonial time three races cohabited: the indigenous or “Tainos”, Spaniards and Africans, whose miscegenation left considerable legacies to the national culture that over time acquired appropriate character.
+The island became the site of the first permanent European settlement in the Americas; and the oldest continuously inhabited city (Santo Domingo) and the first seat of Spanish colonial rule in the "New World."
+After more than 1,300 years of Spanish rule, the Dominican people declared their independence in November 1821.
+During the colonial period, three races coexisted: the indigenous or "Taínos", Spanish and African, whose miscegenation left considerable legacies to the national culture. that with time acquired the appropriate character. .

-Until the late XVI century the Hispaniola Island kept the interest of the Spanish Colony for the benefits generated by its natural resources and the system of sugar plantations.
-The leader of the independence movement José Núñez de Cáceres, intended the Dominican nation to unite with the country of Gran Colombia.
-However, once no longer under Spanish rule, the newly independent Dominicans were forcefully annexed by their more powerful neighbor Haiti in February 1822.
-After the 1844 victory in the Dominican War of Independence against Haitian rule, the country fell under Spanish colonial rule — the only nation in the hemisphere to do so after gaining its independence.
-The crown was ousted permanently during the Dominican War of Restoration of 1865.
+Until the end of the 16th century, the island of Hispaniola maintained the interest of the Spanish colony for the benefits generated by its natural resources and the sugar plantation system.
+The leader of the independence movement José Núñez de Cáceres, wanted the Dominican nation to unite with the country of Gran Colombia.
+However, once it was no longer under Spanish rule, the newly independent Dominicans were annexed by their more powerful neighbor Haiti in February 1822.
+After the 1844 victory in the Dominican War of Independence against the Haitian government, the country it fell under Spanish colonial rule, the only nation in the hemisphere to do so after gaining its independence.
+The crown was permanently ousted during the Dominican War of Restoration of 1865.

 The Dominican Republic has the ninth largest economy in Latin America and is the largest economy in the Caribbean and Central America region.
-Though long know for agriculture and mining, the economy is now dominated by services.
-Over the last two decades, the Dominican Republic has been standing out as one of the fastest growing economies.
+Although it has long been known for agriculture and mining, the economy is now dominated by services.
+In the past two decades, the Dominican Republic has stood out as one of the fastest growing economies.

 The Dominican Republic is the most visited destination in the Caribbean.
-The year-round golf courses are among the top attractions in the country.
-A geographically diverse nation, the “Pico Duarte” is the Caribbean’s tallest mountain peak and “Lago Enriquillo” is the largest lake and lowest point of elevation, located at below sea level.
+Year-round golf courses are among the country's top attractions.
+A geographically diverse nation, "Pico Duarte" is the highest mountain peak in the Caribbean and "Lago Enriquillo" is the largest lake and lowest elevation point, located at sea level.

-The country is also the site of the first cathedral, castle, monastery and fortress built in all of the Americas, most of them located in the Colonial Zone of Santo Domingo, an area declared as a World Heritage Site by UNESCO.
-Music and Sport are of great importance in the Dominican culture, with Merengue and Bachata as the national dance and music while baseball as the favorite sport.
+The country is also the site of the first cathedral, castle, monastery and fortress built in all of the Americas, most of them located in the Colonial Zone of Santo Domingo, an area declared a World Heritage Site by UNESCO.
+Music and sports are of great importance in Dominican culture, with merengue and bachata as the national dance and music, while baseball is the favorite sport.

-Ecotourism has also been a topic increasingly important in our country with towns like Jarabacoa and neighboring Constanza, plus destinations such as Barahona, Bahia de las Aguilas and others becoming more significant in efforts to increase sustainability.
+Ecotourism has also been an increasingly important issue in our country, with cities like Jarabacoa and neighboring Constanza, as well as destinations like Barahona, Bahía de las Águilas, and others that have become more important in efforts to increase sustainability.

-Most visitors from other other countries are required to purchase a tourist card in order to enter the country, depending on the country of citizenship.
+Most visitors from other countries must purchase a tourist card to enter the country, depending on the country of citizenship.

-The Dominican peso (DOP, or RD$) is the national currency, with the United States dollar (USD), the Canadian dollar (CAD), and euros (EUR) also accepted at most tourist sites.
+The Dominican peso (DOP or RD $) is the national currency, with the United States dollar (USD), Canadian dollar (CAD), and the euro (EUR) also accepted at most tourist sites.

-Musically, the Dominican Republic is known for the world popular musical style and genre called merengue, a type of lively, fast-paced rhythm and dance music consisting of a tempo of about 120 to 160 beats per minute (though it varies) based on musical elements like drums, brass, chorded instruments, and accordion, as well as some elements unique to the Spanish-speaking Caribbean, such as the tambora and güira.
+Musically, the Dominican Republic is known for the worldwide popular musical style and genre called merengue, a type of lively, fast-paced rhythm and dance music consisting of a tempo of approximately 120 to 160 beats per minute (although it varies) based on the musical elements such as drums, brass, stringed instruments and accordion, as well as some exclusive elements of the Spanish-speaking Caribbean, such as the tambora and the güira.